graetas/notes/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.

-This is a bit of test text.
+Hi!
+This is still a work in progress!
+Expect it to grow and change, this is just a second brain or "digital garden".